 Texting while driving involves all three of these types of distractions, which is what makes it so dangerous.
 Other types of distracted driving include talking on a cell phone, eating food and drinking, talking to passengers, applying makeup, and using a navigation system.
 Basically, any task that removes your hands, eyes, or mind away from the task of driving is a form of distracted driving.

-What Damages Are Available in a Distracted Driving Accident in Atlanta?
+What Compensation is Available in a Distracted Driving Accident in Atlanta?

 Whenever you are injured, you may be entitled to damages if you can show the person who caused your injuries was negligent.
 The types and amounts of damages you are entitled to claim vary by case, and depend on a number of different factors, including the nature and severity of your injuries.
 Broadly speaking, most cases involve two types of damages: economic and noneconomic.
 Economic damages include damages that have an economic basis, such as medical bills, lost wages, and out of pocket expenses.
 Noneconomic damages include damages that are not capable of a precise economic measurement, such as pain and suffering, mental and emotional distress, permanent disfigurement, and diminished capacity to labor.